-Fresh tuna kabobs grilled with heirloom orange cherry tomatoes, toasted sesame ginger seasonings and topped with lemon zest and olive oil are perfect for a light summer meal.
+Grilled Tuna Kabobs are easily grilled with heirloom orange cherry tomatoes, toasted sesame ginger seasonings and topped with lemon zest and olive oil.
+They make a perfect and light summer meal.
 These kabobs can be grilled to perfection in a matter of seconds!

 I made these Sesame-Ginger Tuna Kabobs into bite-size pieces so they can grill up quickly.
 They are very easy to make and without any fuss.